 Overweight or obese women have a higher chance of gestational diabetes.
 Also, gaining too much weight during pregnancy may increase your likelihood of developing gestational diabetes.

 Gestational diabetes most often goes away after the baby is born.
 However, a woman who has had gestational diabetes is more likely to develop type 2 diabetes later in life.
 Babies born to mothers who had gestational diabetes are also more likely to develop obesity and type 2 diabetes.

-Read more about diabetes and pregnancy in What I need to know about Gestational Diabetes.
+More information about diabetes and pregnancy is provided in the NIDDK health topic, What I need to know about Gestational Diabetes.

 Why do you need to take care of your diabetes?

 Over time, diabetes can lead to serious problems with your blood vessels, heart, nerves, kidneys, mouth, eyes, and feet.
 These problems can lead to an amputation, which is surgery to remove a damaged toe, foot, or leg, for example.

 The most serious problem caused by diabetes is heart disease.
 When you have diabetes, you are more than twice as likely as people without diabetes to have heart disease or a stroke.
 With diabetes, you may not have the usual signs or symptoms of a heart attack.
 The best way to take care of your health is to work with your health care team to keep your blood glucose, blood pressure, and cholesterol levels in your target range.
 Targets are numbers you aim for.

 Who is part of your health care team?